huggingface/dataset-viewer/README.md

 ## Community 🤗

-You can star and watch this repository to follow the updates.
+You can star and watch this [GitHub repository](https://github.com/huggingface/datasets-server) to follow the updates.

 You can ask for help or answer questions on the [Forum](https://discuss.huggingface.co/c/datasets/10) and [Discord](https://discord.com/channels/879548962464493619/1019883044724822016).